Events for Students

 The Vicphysics Teachers' Network has established a video competition for secondary students.
-Students are encouraged to video a discussion between two or more students regarding Climate Change in which some students ask FAQs and the other students answer the questions explaining the Science involved with or without visual aid.
 Entrants must submit their video either as an email attachment or on a DVD.
 Videos must be in MP4 or Quicktime format, or a format suitable for video streaming.
 The video may not be longer than three minutes in length.

 More details can be found here.

 Victorian Young Physicists' Tournament

 The Vicphysics Teachers' Network established a competition for Year 11 physics students and Year 10 Science students.
-In the course of the year, in teams of three, students carrie out a range of experimental investigations drawn from a common set, then later in the year, presented and defended their findings in scientific discussions with other teams.
-The event will not run in 2018.
-The format of the program is being reviewed for 2019.
+In the course of the year, in teams of three, students carried out a range of experimental investigations drawn from a common set, then later in the year, presented and defended their findings in scientific discussions with other teams.
+The event did not run in 2018.
+The format of the program is being reviewed.